 Books in your mother tongue – or the language you need

 I’ve been living in Germany for a while and one of the things that really drives me crazy is buying books in English.
 You can spend hours and hours looking at the two shelves with Dan Brown and Stephen King and – even when I like some of their books – still feel that there is nothing there for you.
 With a Kindle, you can get the books in your mother tongue a few days after they’ve been released.
 Of course, I don’t want translators to go out of work, but nothing like reading a book in the language it was written.
-And this also works for those of us who are slowly learning a new language, some children books in German or Haruki Murakami in a version of both English and Japanese boosts your language learning process and helps you practice the language while traveling.
+And this also works for those of us who are slowly learning a new language, some children books in German or Haruki Murakami in a version of both American English and Japanese boosts your language learning process and helps you practice the language while traveling.
 Again, there’s got to be research out there that says you learn a language better when you speak it daily…

 Sharing is caring!